wdyang/wdyang.github.com/index.md

 </table>
 </center>

 ## Infrared Dance Photography (On going)

-I have converted a Canon Rebel to near-infrared-only (750nm-1000nm) cameral.
-When used right, it creates a highly stage looking scenary under broad day light.
+I have converted a Canon Rebel to near-infrared-only (750nm-1000nm) camera.
+It has the ability of creating a stage looking scenary under broad day light.

 <center><a href="http://lightisdance.com/gallery/curiouslightair/"><img class="brand-image" src="{{ASSET_PATH}}/images/IMG_5758.jpg"/></a></center>
 Dancer: Daiane Lopes da Silva

 My main Dance Photography site is <http://www.lightisdance.com>, and [Gallery](http://www.lightisdance.com/home/gallery).
 They are hosted on godaddy.com, which is unbearably slow these days.
 If anyone has any good suggestions.
-Please shoot me an email.
+Please shoot me an email (wdyangmail@yahoo.com).

 ## Tap Rapper (2010-2012)